shaloo/docs.arcana/docs/ca/ca-demo.md

 # CA Demo

-To showcase the unified balance feature, we've built chain abstraction into Arcana's standalone Web3 wallet.
+To showcase the unified balance feature, we've built chain abstraction into the [standalone Arcana CA Wallet](https://chromewebstore.google.com/detail/arcana-wallet/nieddmedbnibfkfokcionggafcmcgkpi).
 Click on the tab below to view the demo video for these supported apps:

 === "Aave"